When you need it, and Why

 If you get an FHA loan, your mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
 FHA mortgage insurance is required for all FHA loans.
 It costs the same no matter your credit score, with only a slight increase in price for down payments less than five percent.
 FHA mortgage insurance includes both an upfront cost, paid as part of your closing costs, and a monthly cost, included in your monthly payment.

-If you don’t have enough cash on hand to pay the upfront fee, you are allowed to roll the fee into your mortgage instead of paying it out of pocket.
-If you do this, your loan amount and the overall cost of your loan will increase.
+You’re also allowed to roll the upfront fee into your mortgage instead of paying it out of pocket, but if you do this, your loan amount and the overall cost of your loan will increase.
 Recent FHA-insured loans require payment of mortgage insurance premiums for the life of the loan, so FHA mortgage insurance premiums can’t be canceled; instead, you’d have to refinance the loan.

 USDA Mortgage Insurance

-If you get a U.S. Department of Agriculture (USDA) loan, the program is similar to the Federal Housing Administration, but typically cheaper.
+If you get a U.S. Department of Agriculture (USDA) loan, the program is similar to the FHA’s, but usually cheaper.
 You’ll pay for the insurance both at closing and as part of your monthly payment.
-Like with FHA loans, you can roll the upfront portion of the insurance premium into your mortgage instead of paying it out of pocket, but doing so increases both your loan amount and your overall costs.
+Like with FHA loans, you can roll the upfront portion of the insurance premium into your mortgage instead of paying it out of pocket, but doing so increases both your loan amount and monthly payment.

 VA Funding Fee